Darren McFadden: 2007 season

 By any measure, McFadden's 2007 season was a success: he was selected as the Sporting News magazine National Player of the Year, was a consensus First-team All-American for the second straight season, won the Doak Walker Award for the second year in a row, was selected as the Southeastern Conference Offensive Player of the Year by SEC coaches, and he was also awarded the Walter Camp Award, given to the nation's best overall player voted on by the Walter Camp Foundation.
-He ended his junior season with 1,829 yards rushing on 325 carries and 16 rushing touchdowns.
-He also threw four touchdown passes, and garnered another touchdown receiving.
+McFadden finished his junior season with 325 carries for 1,829 yards and 16 touchdowns.
+He also threw four touchdowns, and garnered another touchdown receiving.
 On December 6, 2007, McFadden was announced as the winner of the Walter Camp Award and as the winner of the Doak Walker Award.
 He became only the second person (along with Ricky Williams) in history to win the Doak Walker Award twice.
 McFadden finished as the runner-up for the 2007 Heisman Trophy for the second year in a row.
 He was runner-up to Tim Tebow of the Florida Gators by a margin of 1,957 points to 1,703 points, making him the first person since 1949 to finish second in Heisman voting in consecutive years.
 Again, McFadden was the winner of the Jim Brown Trophy, given to the nation's top running back.
-Additionally, he was also recognized as a unanimous first-team All-American.
+He was also recognized as a unanimous first-team All-American.

 McFadden ended his college career as the most decorated player in school history, and holds virtually all of the university's rushing records, and is also in a number of the SEC's all-time top 10 rushing spots.
-His career total of 4,590 yards ranks second all-time in career rushing yards in the SEC, behind only Herschel Walker of Georgia with 5,259.
+His career total of 4,590 yards ranks third all-time in career rushing yards in the SEC, behind only Herschel Walker and Nick Chubb of Georgia.
 McFadden finished his career in seventh place for the Southeastern Conference career rushing touchdowns record with 41.
 McFadden is generally considered to be the best and finest football player in Arkansas Razorbacks football history, and is certainly the most decorated.